Necessity as a legal defense in either criminal or civil cases presents challenges.

-Kendall and his girlfriend Heather are drinking.
-Heather falls and bleeds profusely.
-They’re in a remote area, without cell or other phones.
-Kendall puts Heather in the car and rushes to the hospital.
-On arrival, doctors attend to Heather.
-But, police followed the car and arrest Kendall for drunk driving.
+Ken and his girlfriend Heather drank a few adult beverages.
+Heather fell and started bleeding profusely.
+This happened in a remote area, without cell or other phones.
+Ken put Heather in the car and rushed to the hospital.
+On arrival, doctors attended to Heather.
+But, police followed the car and arrested Ken for drunk driving.

 Can we fight the DWI charge with the defense of necessity, claiming there was no choice but to drive while intoxicated to save a life?